-Marco Cobar is sales manager of Nim Po’t, home of the world’s largest retail Maya textiles collection.
+Marco Cobar is manager of Nim Po’t, home of the world’s largest retail Maya Guatemalan textiles collection.
 Nim Po’t is a consignment store in Antigua Guatemala that sells hand-made, second-hand clothing articles made by Mayan weavers from across the country.
-The immense store also provides a retail museum showcase for hundreds of indigenous artisans—the walls of the warehouse feature exhibits of traditional clothing organized by region, which documents the evolution of Guatemalan textiles.
+The immense store also provides a retail museum showcase for hundreds of indigenous artisans—the walls of the warehouse feature exhibits of traditional clothing organized by region, which documents the evolution of Mayan Guatemala textiles.

 Marco: Nim Po’t means “big blouse” in the Mayan language and refers to a ceremonial piece of clothing that women wear on special occasions such as weddings and other ceremonies.

 All our Mayan Guatemalan textiles are second-hand.
 We really support so many people in Guatemala who come from all over the country and bring their handicraft work to us.
 The whole idea is to help women to sell their art, because everything you see here is hand-made.
 It’s the way they express themselves.
 All the textiles have meaning.

 We’ve been around for 20 years.
 I’ve been doing this for 15 years.
 It’s one of the things that I enjoy doing, and I know so many people and so many people out in the villages know me.
 It’s been a good relationship.